whofferbert/key-mode/README.md

   -c
   -condense
     Print the guitar fingerboards or the piano keyboards in multiple columns.
-    Good for running with a wide terminal
+    Good for running with a wide terminal!

   -static-triad-colors
     Only print triads with the same set of colors, representing root, third, fifth.

-Guitar Options
+Guitar Options:

   -F
   -fingerboards
-    For each chord in the scale, print a representation of a guitar figerboard, with the notes displayed
+    For each chord in the scale, print a representation of a guitar figerboard, with the notes displayed.

   -g
   -guitar-tuning ["Open Notes"]